zachstrennen/R_Code_Authorship_Analysis/README.md

 ## Loading and Accessing Data

 In the `data` folder there is a folder named `authors` that currently contains eight groupings of ten .R files that have all been anonymized.
 However, each of the eight groupings are attributed to one author/author grouping.
-The `data` folder also contains `pca_info.rda` and `r_namespaces.rda`. `pca_info.rda` is needed for the file pca.R in order to complete the analysis. `r_namespaces.rda` contains thousands of namespaces unique to R which are used in wallace_pipeline.R.
+The `data` folder also contains `pca_info.rda` and `r_namespaces.rda`. `pca_info.rda` is needed for the file `pca.R` in order to complete the analysis. `r_namespaces.rda` contains thousands of namespaces unique to R which are used in `wallace_pipeline.R`.

 ### `extract_code.R`